|Country of Origin||Japan|

-Kishu Ken are loyal breed who can risk their life to save their loved ones when needed.
+Kishu Ken is a loyal breed who can risk their lives to save their loved ones when needed.
 They are the human pack kind of dogs.
-Kishus love spending time with their family and are happy when offered a job to do.
+Kishu Ken love spending time with their family and are happy when offered a job to do.

-Kishu Inu don’t like spending time alone.
+Kishu Inu doesn’t like spending time alone.
 They might develop separation anxiety which leads to aggression and destruction.
-Kishu Ken have shy and timid personality with new people and new environment.
+Kishu Ken have a shy and timid personality with new people and new environment.
 This breed needs to be socialized at an early age to avoid such behaviors.

 Kishu Ken as being a hunting dog might be independent thinkers sometimes.
 Luckily, they are not so stubborn while training.
 Kishu Ken will respond nicely and even more when followed by treats or its favorite toys.

-Kishus should be socialized from an early age to get along with other pets too.
+Kishu Ken should be socialized from an early age to get along with other pets too.
 Enrolling to puppy school and obedience classes would help you.
-Kishu Ken are always eager to learn new things.
+Kishu Ken is always eager to learn new things.

 Facts About Kishu Ken

-- Kishus had various colors, red, brindle, white and even spotted.
-But the white colored dogs were considered as better qualities and were used for breeding.
+- Kishu had various colors, red, brindle, white and even spotted.
+But the white-colored dogs were considered as better qualities and were used for breeding.

-Kishu Ken are generally healthy breed.
-But like any other breed they are known to suffer from common health issues like.
+Kishu Ken is a generally healthy breed.
+But like any other breed, they are known to suffer from common health issues like.

 Entropion: This is a genetic condition that affects the eyelid and could cause complete loss of vision.

-Hythyroidism: This is a common disorder of the endocrine system which exhibits itself cold intolerance, infertility and weight gain.
+Hyperthyroidism: This is a common disorder of the endocrine system which exhibits itself cold intolerance, infertility, and weight gain.

 - Black and Tan